Palantir Technologies (PLTR)

 Named after the all-seeing stones in "Lord of the Rings," Palantir Technologies (NASDAQ:PLTR) develops software platforms that help government agencies and enterprises integrate, analyze, and operationalize their data for decision-making.

-• Excellent operating margin highlights the strength of its business model, and its operating leverage amplified its profits over the last year
+- Successful business model is illustrated by its impressive operating margin, and its operating leverage amplified its profits over the last year

-Palantir Technologies is at the top of our list.
-No coincidence the stock is up 514% over the last five years.
+Palantir Technologies is a remarkable business.
+No coincidence the stock is up 386% over the last five years.

 Is Now The Time To Buy Palantir Technologies?